thomas-mindruptive/pure-svelte/README-Supplier-Browser.md

 ```

 **The Architectural Challenge & Solution:**
-Instead of creating a specialized, one-off API endpoint for this task, we have **enhanced the core generic query system**.
-The `JoinClause` type in `queryGrammar.ts` and the server-side `queryBuilder` have been updated to support dynamic, client-provided parameters directly within the `ON` conditions of a join.
+Instead of creating a specialized, one-off API endpoint, we **leverage the flexibility of the generic query system**.
+The client-side API module (`offering.ts`) now constructs a full `QueryPayload` that perfectly describes this complex join.
+This payload is then sent to the generic `/api/query` endpoint, which validates it against the `aliasedTablesConfig` and builds the secure, parameterized SQL.

-**Conceptual Change in `JoinClause`:**
-`JoinClause` has been extended: It can optionally contain `WhereCondition` and `WhereConditionGroup`,  similar to the main `WHERE` clause.
-This allows the client to construct the exact query needed.
-This enhancement makes our generic query system significantly more powerful, avoids API endpoint proliferation, and keeps complex business logic encapsulated in the client-side API module (`productDefinition.ts`) that builds the query.
+This enhancement makes our generic query system significantly more powerful, avoids API endpoint proliferation, and keeps complex business logic encapsulated in the client-side API module responsible for the context (`offering.ts`).

 ---